+Electric cars are still more expensive that the traditional petrol or diesel models.
 If you’re thinking of buying an electric car in the UK, then you’ll be able to enjoy a grant from the government. 😃 But what does this mean exactly?
-The government provides cash incentives for car buyers who are switching from conventionally fuelled cars to new electric vehicles.
-This is to encourage more people to think about getting an EV instead of cars that produce CO2 emissions like those that use petrol or diesel fuels.
+The government currently provides cash incentives for car buyers who are switching from conventionally fuelled cars to new electric vehicles.
+Although always check the government website as this is constantly changing, and the incentives won't be around forever! but for now this is to encourage more people to think about getting an EV instead of cars that produce CO2 emissions like those that use petrol or diesel fuels.

 How Does the Cash Incentive Work?

 All vehicles on sale are categorised by the government into seven groups.
 The categorisation depends on how much CO2 the cars produce and also how far the vehicle can travel without emissions.

 Previously, cars under categories 1, 2, and 3 are eligible for incentives since they are the least polluting vehicles in the seven categories.
 However, there have been changes to the government grant.
 Cars under categories 2 and 3, which are plug-in hybrids, no longer qualified for the grant.
 Category 1 vehicles can still get funding but it has been reduced from £2,500 to £1,500.

 How Does a Car Qualify for the Grant?

 The Office for Zero Emission Vehicles (OZEV) is the one that oversees the grant for electric vehicles.
 It also makes the decision about which vehicles are qualified for the incentive, based on the emissions, safety features, top speed, and warranty.